RAHAT-RH/manufacturer-website-server-side/README.md

 ### About Tech Server Side

 This server Side will satar as npm run start-dev.
-It uses express.js, Mongodb, JsonWebToken, dotenv, stripe etc
+It uses express.js, Mongodb, JsonWebToken, dotenv, stripe etc.
-It has 5 collection
+It has 6 collection:
+Therre are:
+1. all_products
+2. all_orders
+3. all-review
+4. all-user
+5. payment
+6. profile